-Mr Yiu is currently an Independent Non-Executive Director of Hong Kong Exchanges and Clearing Limited, China Mobile Limited and Anta Sports Products Limited, companies listed in Hong Kong.
-He is also a Non-Executive Director of the Insurance Authority, a member of Independent Commission Against Corruption Complaints Committee and a Council member of The Hong Kong University of Science and Technology and Honorary Treasurer of St Paul Co-Educational College.
+Mr. Yiu is currently the Chairman of Insurance Authority, Treasurer and Council member of The Hong Kong University of Science and Technology, an Independent Non-Executive Director of Hong Kong Exchanges and Clearing Limited, China Mobile Limited and Anta Sports Products Limited, companies listed in Hong Kong.
+He is also a member of Independent Commission Against Corruption Complaints Committee and Honorary Treasurer of St Paul Co-Educational College.

 Stephen joined the global accounting firm KPMG ("KPMG") in Hong Kong in 1983 and was seconded to KPMG in London, the United Kingdom from 1987 to 1989.
 Mr. Yiu became a partner of KPMG in 1994, served as the Partner in Charge of Audit of KPMG from 2007 to 2010, and served as the Chairman and Chief Executive Officer of KPMG China and Hong Kong as well as a member of the Executive Committee and the Board of KPMG International and KPMG Asia Pacific from April 2011 to March 2015.

-Mr. Yiu formerly also served as a member of the Audit Profession Reform Advisory Committee and the Mainland Affairs Committee of the Hong Kong Institute of Certified Public Accountants.
-Mr. Yiu is a fellow member of the Association of Chartered Certified Accountants, a fellow member of the Hong Kong Institute of Certified Public Accountants and a member of the Institute of Chartered Accountants of England and Wales.
+Mr. Yiu formerly also served as a member of the Audit Profession Reform Advisory Committee and the Mainland Affairs Committee of the Hong Kong Institute of Certified Public Accountants (“HKICPA”).
+Mr. Yiu is a fellow member of the Association of Chartered Certified Accountants, HKICPA and the Institute of Chartered Accountants of England and Wales.
 Mr. Yiu received a professional diploma in accountancy from The Hong Kong Polytechnic (now known as The Hong Kong Polytechnic University) in 1983, and holds a master's degree in business administration from the University of Warwick in the United Kingdom.

 Mr Lui is the Chairman of the Hong Kong Securities and Futures Commission and a Deputy to the National People’s Congress of China.
 He was a Partner of PricewaterhouseCoopers (“PwC”) in Hong Kong, a member of the Global Board of PwC International Limited and a Past President of the Hong Kong Institute of Certified Public Accountants.